rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 :star: Developers can only use the Developer Perspective.
 They can only query metrics from a single project.

 Use the "Custom query" (PromQL) interface to run queries for your services.
-Enter "latency" and ENTER you will get a list of all available values...
+Enter "duration" and ENTER you will get a list of all available values...

 Following metric names will be created:

+Type: counter

+Description: counts the total number of spans, including error spans.
+Call counts are differentiated from errors via the status_code label.
+Errors are identified as any time series with the label status_code = "STATUS_CODE_ERROR".

+- calls

 Type: histogram

 Description: a histogram of span latencies.
 Under the hood, Prometheus histograms will create a number of time series:

-- latency_count: The total number of data points across all buckets in the histogram.
+- duration_count: The total number of data points across all buckets in the histogram.
-- latency_sum: The sum of all data point values.
+- duration_sum: The sum of all data point values.
-- latency_bucket: A collection of n time series (where n is the number of latency buckets) for each latency bucket identified by an le (less than or equal to) label.
+- duration_bucket: A collection of n time series (where n is the number of latency buckets) for each latency bucket identified by an le (less than or equal to) label.
 The latency_bucket counter with lowest le and le >= span latency will be incremented for each span.

 Here is an example

 ![Observe](images/observe01.png)

+Some more examples:
+- duration_sum{job="my-otelcol-collector",span_name="/hello"}
+- sum(rate(calls{service_name =~ "my-service", span_kind =~ "SPAN_KIND_SERVER"}[10m])) by (service_name)

 You can also use the **Thanos Querier** to display the application metrics.
 The Thanos Querier enables aggregating and, optionally, deduplicating cluster and user workload metrics under a single, multi-tenant interface.